mceraso/Dungeons/README.md

 [x] Player sees formatting in Command Line that makes it easy to understand where was the last input and most recent output

+[] Player is able to obtain a backpack with unlimited capacity

 # Things Learned:
 [x] while-if control loops to keep player from inputting unsupported choices